Dark Ages (1991 video game)

-The game was released as freeware on March 20, 2009, and for Steam with Windows and Mac OS support in 2015.
+The game was released as freeware on March 20, 2009.

 Plot

 As a child, the Prince of the Great Kingdom was sent away by the power-hungry wizard Garth, to be raised by peasants.
 This turns out to be Garth's greatest mistake as one of the peasants is a retired hero who trains the Prince to be a master fighter using magic as a weapon.
 In the years after Garth's conquest, the kingdom had fallen into ruin and despair, with no hope of returning to the times of happiness and prosperity.
 Garth ruled with an iron fist and terrorized the population with undead creatures.
 The prince battles through badlands, castles, dungeons, caves, forests and finally to the Great Kingdom itself, with Garth's army of undead creatures attacking at every turn.
 After a confrontation between the Prince and Garth and after killing the evil wizard, the prince's destiny is fulfilled, having freed the kingdom from the Dark Ages of fear and tyranny.
 The prince assumes his rightful place as the peaceful King and Leader of the Kingdom.
 The Great Kingdom is once again free to prosper and grow without fear.